CHUCK HILL TODAY

 Genesis 2:7-10 (NIV)

-But what is our SOUL?
+But what is the soul?

-- The SOUL is that part of us that defines our personality — our emotions, and thoughts, and will.
+• The soul is the inner life that shapes our personality — our thoughts, emotions, and will.

 John Ortberg puts it this way, when he says:“You have a soul — it weighs nothing, but means everything…” He says, “The soul is the deepest part of you.”